callum-hart/immutable-styles/docsNext/gettingStarted.md

 *screenshot of progress so far*

 This is to be expeceted.
-Immutable styles treats type selectors – in this case `<span>` – and selectors with a class – in this case `<span className="shining">` as different selectors – *even though* they target the same element type.
+Immutable styles treat type selectors – in this case `<span>` – and selectors with a class – in this case `<span className="shining">` as different selectors – *even though* they target the same element type.
 The type selector `<span>` only targets elements of type `span` that do not have a class.
 Elements of type `span` with a class – such as "shining" need to be styled individually.
-This is one of many *key differences* between immutable styles and CSS, which make immutable rulesets uniquely deterministic.
+This is a *key difference* between immutable styles and CSS.

 Lets style the shining stars: